rpatterson/WSL2-Network-Fix/readme.md

 	cd C:\ProgramData
     git clone https://github.com/pawelgnatowski/WSL2-Network-Fix.git

-### Linux
-wsl.conf => disable resolv.conf recreation

-resolv.conf => set flag to +i so windows will not overwrite the file despite the docs saying wsl.conf is enough.
-It is not.
-MS plainly ignores wsl.conf file and its own docs.

 Setup the task scheduler on startup AFTER LOGIN - 30 seconds delay to run => start.bat make sure paths are correct in the files.
 For basic troubleshooting use the log file